andreaskaempf/mlcode/README.md

 	// Make predictions
     row := df.GetRow(5)         // get dataframe with just row 5
     pred := Predict(tree, row) // returns predicted label

+## Random Forest

+Uses bagging (random sampling of data with replacement) to train a group of decision trees (no randomization of features yet), then predicts by taking the most common prediction from among the trees.
+Demo uses the Titanic data set.
+Sample usage:

+    // Create a random forest of 200 trees forest := RandomForest(df, "Survived", 200)

+	// Make a prediction from one row row := df.GetRow(5)
+    pred := RandomForestPredict(forest, row)

 ## Neural Network